yufeikang/home-assistant.io/source/_integrations/vicare.markdown

 ## Removing the integration

-This integration follows standard integration removal, once the integration is removed, you can remove the API client (assuming it was only used by this integration) by going to the [Viessmann developer portal](https://app.developer.viessmann.com/) and deleting the client you created for Home Assistant.
+This integration follows standard integration removal.
+Once the integration is removed, you can remove the API client (assuming it was only used by this integration) by going to the [Viessmann developer portal](https://app.developer.viessmann.com/) and deleting the client you created for Home Assistant.

 {% include integrations/remove_device_service.md %}